stanley-fork/WFGY/TensionUniverse/BlackHole/Q012_yang_mills_existence_and_mass_gap.md

 ### 5.3 Interpretive note

-World T and World F are effective-layer constructs.
+World T and World F are effective layer constructs.
 They organize possible patterns in observable summaries and tension values under different assumptions about the underlying theory.

 * If a consistent gapped Yang Mills theory exists and approximates nature, and if an encoding from `Encoding_YM_Class` is faithful, then realistic data along refinement paths should exhibit World T type tension profiles.
 * If no such theory exists or if it fails to approximate nature in the required way, then any faithful encoding should eventually exhibit World F type persistent high tension.

 These counterfactual worlds do not construct Yang Mills theories and do not claim to know which scenario holds in reality.
-They give a structured way to talk about how different possibilities would manifest at the effective layer.
+They give a structured way to talk about how different possibilities would manifest at the effective layer and inside TU.

 ---

 ## 6. Falsifiability and discriminating experiments

-This block describes effective-layer experiments that can test and potentially falsify specific Q012 encodings.
+This block describes effective layer experiments that can test and potentially falsify specific Q012 encodings.
 These experiments do not solve the Yang Mills existence and mass gap problem.
 They only test whether chosen tension encodings behave in a reasonable and stable way under realistic inputs.

+All experiments in this section interpret observables and tension values with continuous semantics, as stated in the header metadata and in Section 3.

 ### Experiment 1: Lattice scaling tension profile